Communote/communote-plugins-localization/README.md

 # About
-The Communote localization plugins add additional langauges to [Communote](https://github.com/Communote/communote-server) and provide translations of the web frontend in these languages.
+The Communote localization plugins add additional languages to [Communote](https://github.com/Communote/communote-server) and provide translations of the web frontend in these languages.
 The available languages are:

 * Spanish (see communote-localization-spanish)